Tristan-D-19/nuvalence-interview/README.md

 # Testing
-## run the following command to run the test suite
+Run the following command to run the test suite
 ### `npm test`

 # Build
+Run the following to build production optimized code
 ### `npm run build`